By the end of this section, you will be able to:

 As our earlier description of the State Department demonstrates, bureaucracies are incredibly complicated.
-Understandably, then, the processes of rule-making and bureaucratic oversight are equally complex.
-Elected leaders and citizens have developed laws and institutions to help rein in bureaucracies that become either too independent, corrupt, or both.
+Understandably, then, the processes of rulemaking and bureaucratic oversight are equally complex.
+Historically, at least since the end of the spoils system, elected leaders have struggled to maintain control over their bureaucracies.
+This challenge arises partly due to the fact that elected leaders tend to have partisan motivations, while bureaucracies are designed to avoid partisanship.
+While that is not the only explanation, elected leaders and citizens have developed laws and institutions to help rein in bureaucracies that become either too independent, corrupt, or both.

 The Federal Register was once available only in print.
 Now, however, it is available online and is far easier to navigate and use.
 Have a look at all the important information the government’s journal posts online.

-In negotiated rule-making, neutral advisers known as conveners put together a committee of those who have vested interests in the proposed rules.
-The conveners then set about devising procedures for reaching a consensus on the proposed rules.
+In negotiated rulemaking, neutral advisors known as convenors put together a committee of those who have vested interests in the proposed rules.
+The convenors then set about devising procedures for reaching a consensus on the proposed rules.
 The committee uses these procedures to govern the process through which the committee members discuss the various merits and demerits of the proposals.
 With the help of neutral mediators, the committee eventually reaches a general consensus on the rules.

 Government Bureaucratic Oversight

 The ability for bureaucracies to develop their own rules and in many ways control their own budgets has often been a matter of great concern for elected leaders.
 As a result, elected leaders have employed a number of strategies and devices to control public administrators in the bureaucracy.